FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Wafer Scale Architecture

-A FRED switch builds a foundation to connect multiple wafer-scale NPUs.
-However, for large wafer-scale systems, due to physical limitations such as wiring, area, etc., it is not feasible to connect all of the NPUs through a single FRED switch.
-Hence, the \emph{FRED fabric} provides a hierarchical design for the scalable connection of large wafer-scale systems. \autoref{fig:FredLayoutPhysicalLogical} shows an example of the FRED fabric that shows a 2-level tree connection of the FRED switches and the NPUs connected to the leaf (\emph{L1}) Switches.
-In general, tree height and the BW across different levels are determined by the system size and physical constraints (see \autoref{subsec:systemConfig}).
+A \ours\ switch builds a foundation to connect multiple wafer-scale NPUs.
+However, for large wafer-scale systems, due to physical limitations such as wiring, area, etc., it is not feasible to connect all of the NPUs through a single \ours\ switch.
+Hence, the \emph{\ours\ fabric} provides a hierarchical design for the scalable connection of large wafer-scale systems. \autoref{fig:FredLayoutPhysicalLogical} shows an example of the \ours\ fabric that shows a 2-level tree connection of the \ours\ switches and the NPUs connected to the leaf (\emph{L1}) switches\footnote{We note that \ours\ layout shown is not tiled.
+This means that the substrate (where chiplets are bonded) may not be able to use stepper-based lithography.
+But direct-written maskless lithography is not uncommon for substrate patterning.
+This was used in a commercial packaging provider ThinkDeca~\cite{masklessUsage}.
+Such patterning has no symmetry requirement, albeit it has a lower throughput.
+Also, note that using maskless lithography increases the substrate manufacturing moderately~\cite{masklessLithoCost}, but substrate manufacturing is a small fraction of the total system cost~\cite{WaferScaleChiplets}.}.
+In general, tree height and the BW across different levels are determined by the system size and physical constraints (see~\autoref{subsec:systemConfig}).

-When there are multiple levels of FRED switches, the communication algorithms might need to cross several switches and hence, need to be optimized accordingly.
+When there are multiple levels of \ours\ switches, the communication algorithms might need to cross several switches and hence, need to be optimized accordingly.
 For example, \autoref{fig:FredLayoutPhysicalLogical}(a) shows the flow path for an All-Reduce between NPUs $1, 5,$ and $6$.
 In this case, the data of NPUs $1\text{ and }5$ are reduced on their local L1 switch (to reduce the traffic going to the L2 switch), and the result along with the data of NPU $6$ are reduced on the L2 switch.
 The final result is sent back to the corresponding L1 switches.
 The L1 switch attached to NPUs $1\text{ and }5$ also multicasts the result to the NPUs.